 A student is considered to be homeless if, due to a lack of housing, they must reside in a shelter, motel, vehicle or campground, on the street, in abandoned buildings or doubled-up with relatives or friends due to economic hardship or eviction.
 A student can also become homeless due to a house fire or other natural disaster resulting in a temporary or permanent loss of their home.

-If you think you may qualify for assistance, please complete the Residency Questionnaire and return to Cynthia Poole in Student Assignment.
+If you think you may qualify for assistance, please complete the Residency Questionnaire and return to Kylee Fuhr in Student Assignment.

 If you have questions, or your housing situation changes, please contact: